The LGR process

 7 May 2026 - Elections for the new councils

-Residents in Surrey vote for the councillors who will represent East Surrey or West Surrey.
+Residents in Surrey voted for the councillors who will represent East Surrey or West Surrey.

-These councillors will form the shadow authorities and initially work alongside existing councils for one year, overseeing preparations for the new councils coming into effect in April 2027.
+These councillors now form the shadow authorities and are working alongside existing councils for one year, overseeing preparations for the new councils coming into effect in April 2027.

 Current councillors will continue to represent residents until 31 March 2027.